tranngochoang/molecular-docs/docs/overview/configuration.markdown

 # Configuration
 {: .no_toc }

-The custom Geant4 commands available in the Molecular DNA application are listed here.
+The custom Geant4 commands available in the molecularDNA application are listed here.

 ## Table of contents
 {: .no_toc .text-delta }